 Every city or town in Canada has unique risks that homeowners must be vigilant of, and Aurora is no exception.
 Here are common risks that you may encounter as an Aurora resident:

-Severe Event Probability in Aurora
+Probability of Significant Disasters in Aurora

 Housing Data in Aurora